rjgreen97/asoiaf-text-generator/README.md

 **2) Fine Tune:**

     bin/train.sh --data_filepath --model_name
 * `--data_filepath` defaults to a json file containing all the text from the ASOIAF series broken into sentences.
-Feel free to use your own data instead, which can be prepaired by using the PreProcessor class in `utils/preprocessor.py`.
+Feel free to use your own data instead, which can be prepaired by using `bin/preprocess.sh`.
+You will need to alter some filepaths in `utils/preprocessor.py` to match the location of any different data you are using.
 * `--model_name` defaults to `"facebook/opt-125m"`, but use any model you like.

 **3) Generate Text:**